sherifmagdy32/gaming_os_tweaker/README.md

 ### Result

-From a fresh Windows 10 22H2 install and completely updated, and applying the scripts from this repo, it was reduced to `35` processes, with Process Lasso and Nvidia Driver (debloated) in the background.
+From a fresh Windows 10 22H2 install and completely updated, and applying the scripts from this repo, it was reduced to `33` processes, with Nvidia Driver (debloated) in the background.

 No additional tools were used.